We talk through the positives and negatives of an employee, a contractor and in-house options

 To scale a business, you need more than a good idea; you need people to bring your vision to life and get it to the market.
-As your business grows, you need people to look after the ‘corporate’ aspect, including a finance function.
-(You also need an HR function to look after your people.)
+For start-ups, who generally experience rapid growth, these people are often going to come in the form of a finance function.
+They'll play a role in everything from payroll to annual forecasts.
+We'll walk you through the most common options available and weight up their pros and cons.

-In this article, we’ll look in-depth at these three employment statuses and their pros and cons across four critical areas.
-When you’re looking to hire Finance Operations experts to make a difference in your startup, which employment status will provide the most value for you?
+In this blog, we’ll look in-depth at these three employment statuses and their pros and cons across four critical areas.
+When you’re looking to hire Finance Operations experts to make a difference in your start-up, which employment status will provide the most value for you?

-Before we begin our employee vs contractor vs Inhouse 2021 comparison – let’s clarify what we mean by all these terms.
+Before we begin our employee vs contractor vs in-house comparison – let’s clarify what we mean by all these terms.

 However, contractors will work for other companies, not just you, so they may not always be available when you need them.
 You do not have as much control over how and when they complete their tasks.

-But, you don’t have to worry about employee taxation, admin or upskilling.
+Not only that, you won’t have to worry about employee taxation, admin or upskilling.
 We'll do all that for you.

 It is vital to get your first hires right.
 You don’t want to hire people who don’t have the right skills.
 Nor do you want to pay over the odds for a hire at such a critical stage of your business.

-See how employees, contractors and inhouse teams fare against the four key criteria you need to consider when scaling out your team:
+Let's see how employees, contractors and inhouse teams fare against the four key criteria you need to consider when scaling out your team.

 A strong culture is essential in a scaling business; it’s what keeps you going through the tough times and keeps you moving in the right direction.